Ashish110110/MLOps/Project/model_deployment/web-service/README.md

 ## Steps to run the script in SSH terminal using Flask

 1. Open two terminal windows, Terminal 1 and Terminal 2.
-Activate virtual environment which has the libraries mentioned in Pipfile.
+In both the terminals, activate virtual environment which has the libraries mentioned in Pipfile.
 You should be inside web-service directory in both the terminals.

 2. In terminal 1, to start the server, execute the following command :